On non-abelian higher special elements of $p$-adic representations: Introduction

 Our algebraic results will now allow us to extend this study to general finite Galois extensions $F/k$.
 In particular, in Theorem \ref{big conj} and the remarks that follow it, we will obtain an explicit description of the predictions that are encoded in the refined BSD conjecture in the general case.
 We are hopeful that it may be possible in the future to numerically test such predictions in non-abelian examples.

 In \S \ref{dihedralsect} we then specifically consider (generalised) dihedral twists of elliptic curves over general number fields.
-By combining our approach with a result of Mazur and Rubin \cite{mr2} we are then able to obtain strikingly explicit predictions for the first derivatives of Hasse-Weil-Artin $L$-series of such twists.
-As an example we briefly discuss how further specialisation leads to conjectural relationships between the arithmetic of `higher Heegner points' in (generalised) dihedral extensions of $\QQ$, and the Galois module structure of Tate-Shafarevich and Selmer groups.
+By combining our approach with a result of Mazur and Rubin we are able to obtain strikingly explicit predictions for the derivatives of Hasse-Weil-Artin $L$-series of such twists, as we briefly discuss in the next section.